top of page

 This didn’t appear to assuage Davy.
 He pursed his lips and straightened up, scanning the patrons of the bar.
 “Kai…” he cautioned, his jaw clenched.

-“Whose payroll?”
+“Who?”
 Cecilia stuttered.

 “Tell me how this is going to go down, Kai, right now,” Davy said, leaning in close to his contact’s face.

 Davy and Cecilia turned to look in unison.
 Three more exceedingly out-of-place Caucasian men had just entered and began looking around as if they were taking mental note of every drunk in the building.
 One of them was dressed in a clean white business shirt and slacks, his sandy-colored hair neatly combed back as if he were an investor strolling down Wall Street.
-The man to his left wore the uniform of a sanitation worker, and the other wore a tourist outfit even more unforgivable than Davy’s.
+The man to his left wore the uniform of a sanitation worker, and the other wore a tourist's outfit even more unforgivable than Davy’s.

 Business said something to Sanitation, and the small circus crossed the floor in Davy and Cecilia’s direction, drawing stares as they went.